ahtngl/project_2209/README.md

 # Classification of Hematogons and Neoplastic B Lymphoblasts through Computational Analysis of Immunophenotypic Data

 ## Definitions
-**Mature B Lymphocyte** - plays role in adaptive immunity , produced in bone marrow
+**Mature B Lymphocyte** - plays role in adaptive immunity , produced by hematopoietic stem cell (HSC) in bone marrow

-**Hematogone** - what a cell that originates from hematopoietic stem cell (HSC) is called until it becomes a mature B lymphocyte , overproduction can be seen in children that is known as **hematogone hyperplasia** , also known as B lymphoblast
+**Hematogone** - a normal immature B cell that originates from HSC , they undergo lymphopoiesis to become mature B lymphocyte

-**Neoplastic B Lymphoblast** - an abnormal cell that originates from HSC that show aberrant immunophenotypic characteristic
+**Neoplastic B Lymphoblast** - an abnormal cell that originates from HSC that show an aberrant immunophenotype

 **B cell acute lymphoblastic leukemia** ( B-ALL ) - a common childhood cancer that occurs due to neoplastic B lymphoblast proliferation